On the additive structure of algebraic valuations of polynomial semirings: Notation and Background

-Descartes' Rule of Signs states that the number of variations of sign of a polynomial $f(X) \in \rr[X]$ is at least and has the same parity as the number of positive roots of $f(X)$ (counting multiplicity).
+Descartes' Rule of Signs states that the number of variations of sign of a polynomial $f(X) \in \rr[X]$ has the same parity as and is at least the number of positive roots of $f(X)$ (counting multiplicity).
 In addition, it was proved by D. R. Curtiss \cite{dC18} that there exists a polynomial $\phi(X) \in \rr[X]$, which he called a Cartesian multiplier, such that the number of variations of sign of $\phi(X)f(X)$ equals the number of positive roots of $f(X)$ (counting multiplicity).
-Using the density of $\qq$ in the real line, one can readily see that Cartesian multipliers can always be taken in $\zz[X]$.
+Using the density of $\qq$ in the real line, one can take such Cartesian multipliers in $\zz[X]$.
 We proceed to record Curtiss' result for future reference.

 \begin{theorem} \cite[Section~5]{dC18} For each $f(X) \in \rr[X]$, there exists $\phi(X) \in \zz[X]$ such that the number of variations of sign of $\phi(X)f(X)$ equals the number of positive roots of $f(X)$. \end{theorem}